 |User store||The data store or collection of data stores containing user data or other data.
 The Data Governance Broker acts as a gateway to this data.|

-Read the API references if you’d like to explore the Data Governance Broker’s APIs in detail.
+Read the SCIM API reference if you’d like to explore the Data Governance Broker’s SCIM APIs in detail.